TheKrowi/Krowi_AchievementFilter/Changelogs/WowInterface.md

 [B]Fixed (70.1)[/B]
 [LIST]
-[*]Errors occuring during combat should be drastically reduced when opening the achievements window [/LIST]
+[*]Errors occurring during combat should be drastically reduced when opening the achievements window [/LIST]